Lokicoule/commitizard/README.md

 ##### Windows

-On Windows, you can bypass the pre-commit hook using the following command:
+On Windows, you can bypass the `prepare-commit-msg` hook using the following command:

 ```sh
 set COMMITIZARD_BYPASS=true && git commit -m "Your commit message"